Computer Science (CS)

 CS 5343.
 Wireless Communications and Networks.

-Study of the fundamental aspects of wireless communications and ireless/mobile networks, introduction of wireless/mobile networking APIs.
-Prerequisites: CS 3358 with a grade of "B" or better and CS 5310 with a grade of "C" or better.
+This course covers the fundamental aspects of wireless communications and wireless/mobile networks, introduction of wireless/mobile networking Application Programming Interfaces (APIs).
+Prerequisite: CS 5310 with a grade of "C" or better.

 CS 5346.
 Advanced Artificial Intelligence.